-The Student Medical Insurance Office manages your health insurance policy and coverage.
+The Student Health Insurance Office manages your health insurance policy and coverage.
 For information about SUNY's health insurance plan for international students, please read the United Health Care Student Resources Member Guide.
 This insurance policy does not cover dental or vision care except in case of injury, except in certain cases of pediatric care as mandated by the Affordable Care Act.

 The insurance premiums are determined annually.
-Refer to the Student Medical Insurance website for current costs.
+Refer to the Student Health Insurance website for current costs.

 You will need to complete the Dependent Enrollment Form and submit it along with payment for your dependents to United Health Care Student Resources directly.
-You can only enroll your dependents after you have been enrolled by the Student Medical Insurance Office.
+You can only enroll your dependents after you have been enrolled by the Student Health Insurance Office.

 If you have completed your program at UB and are on Post-Completion OPT, you may enroll in the SUNY health insurance plan.